 Born in Nairobi, and brought up in Manchester, John Andrews studied tuba with the late Stuart Roebuck, and played with the Stockport Youth Orchestra and British Telecom Brass Band.
 His orchestral tone poem Christmas Night was premiered at the Free Trade Hall in 1991, and his Missa pro Loreto, two years later.
 He took up conducting at the age of 17, studying with Michael Trowski, Colin Metters, Alan Hazeldine and now with David Parry.
 He continued his professional development at the Bela Bartok Centre for Musicianship, and has taken part in conducting classes with Tsung Yeh and Kirk Trevor at Symphonic Workshops in the Czech Republic, and at the National Opera Studio.
 He completed a doctorate on the political and religious world of eighteenth-century oratorio.

-Plans include a series of Bel Canto concerts with English Touring Opera, The Gondoliers for the London College of Music, his debut at the London Handel Festival and Wolf Ferrari’s Susanna’s Secret with Opera Holland Park.
+Plans Rossini’s Elisabetta with English Touring Opera and Wolf Ferrari’s Susanna’s Secret with Opera Holland Park.

 ROSSINI ‘FIREWORKS!’, ENGLISH TOURING OPERA

 “A bonus this year is the concert of excerpts from Rossini’s lesser-know serious operas (entitled Fireworks!) conducted by John Andrews, protégé of David Parry and one of our liveliest, most elegant and talented young bel canto conductors.”
 Opera Now, March 2018

 PIA DE TOLOMEI, ENGLISH TOURING OPERA